All Episodes

 And that's one of the things I told someone one time.

-I said, guys, when you start looking at the Constitution, it is the most well written document you can ever ever think about.
+I said, guys, when you start looking at the Constitution, it is the most well-written document you can ever, ever think about.

-And I said, and when you read it, everything people have been fighting about is in the Constitution.
+And I said, when you read it, everything people have been fighting about is in the Constitution.

 Nobody wants to be held accountable for what they do.